Victor-Guerrero-Devs/programming-books/joy-of-javascript/3-linked-compositional-object-models/README.md

 ## 3.3 Object.assign()

 - used for the following: copy the properties of one object onto another with a new reference, create a new object that derives its properties from 2 objects, or to update the properties of one object with another's

+## 3.4 Assembling objects using mixin composition

+- Assembling objects using mixin composition is a technique for creating objects by combining multiple object behaviors

+Reusability: Mixins allow developers to create reusable code that can be easily applied to multiple objects, reducing code duplication and improving maintainability.

+Extensibility: Mixins can be used to add new behaviors to an object without modifying its original implementation.
+This allows developers to extend existing objects with new functionality, making it easier to adapt to changing requirements.

+Encapsulation: Mixins can be used to encapsulate complex behavior within a single object, making it easier to reason about and debug.
+By breaking down complex functionality into smaller, more manageable pieces, mixins can help make code more modular and maintainable.